 Treating a Serious Aspect of The Serious Condition

 Simply put, a drug can’t be just “used” in patients with a serious condition to be accepted for a priority review.
-In fact, it must demonstrate efficacy in the treatment of a serious aspect of the serious condition.
+It must demonstrate efficacy in treating a serious aspect of the serious condition.

 To clarify this point, below are a few examples of the serious aspects that should be treated or intended for (as suggested by SFDA):